#5 | News! Matterport launches Pro3 camera and new cloud

 In short - basically everything.

 That Design is slimmer and the camera is significantly smaller and lighter.
 This was essentially achieved by going from a large battery for 8 hours of recording time to small, replaceable batteries for a maximum of 2-3 hours of recording time.
 For a big job you will need 3-4 batteries, but you don't have to plug the camera in late at night to continue the project or start a new project the next day.
 Additional batteries are available e.g. here.

 The old 3-lens concept of the Pro1 and Pro2 has been swapped for a fantastic new one lens with 1 inch sensor (20 MP) swapped for 134 MP panoramas, which are now using only 4 shots to be created (in 5x HDR).
 So the camera only turns 4 times and as a photographer I have to move quickly behind the camera if I don't want to appear on the pictures.
-The rotation at the top of the Gif figure corresponds to the real situation.
-The Pro3 comes with a very fast recording process - under 20 seconds per scan point.
+The Pro3 comes with one more fast recording process - under 20 seconds per scan point.
 And the new optics with a 1-inch sensor promise significantly improved colors and details.
 And more importantly, the single-lens setup should finally fix the "cornered edges" problems in the shots.

 So is everything great?